clojurebridge-minneapolis/organizing/SURVEY.md

 # In-class question responses

-*How did you hear about ClojureBridge? (only some people answered this, teacher responses are omitted)*
+*How did you hear about ClojureBridge? (teacher responses are omitted)*

+We went around the room and had them answer a few questions, not everyone responded to this particular question.
 ```
 From someone at clojure.mn (5)     *****
 A friend (not from clojure.mn (5)  *****